History of the National Hockey League (1942–1967): Expansion

 Canadians were outraged no expansion teams were awarded to Canada.
 Prime Minister Lester B. Pearson stated: "the NHL decision to expand only in the U.S. impinges on the sacred principles of all Canadians."
 Maple Leafs coach Punch Imlach stated Vancouver was "sold out" and Toronto and Montreal did not want to share television revenue with another Canadian team.

 Leafs co-owner Stafford Smythe rejected accusations that he opposed expansion to Vancouver, pointing out that he had offered to build and operate an $8 million facility in the city's downtown area, a proposal that he contended made little sense unless Vancouver had an NHL team.
 However, Smythe's proposal was contingent on him acquiring the parcel of land required from the city, then valued at $2.5 million, for $1.
 The proposed transaction was defeated in a municipal referendum.
 Smythe therefore placed the blame for Vancouver's failed bid on the city: "Vancouver lost its chance the day it turned down the referendum on our arena proposal", Smythe said.
 "That proved to me that the people out there aren't interested in going major league."

-The Original Six era ended with the 1967 Stanley Cup Finals between the two-time defending champion Canadiens, and the Maple Leafs.
+The Original Six era ended with the 1967 Stanley Cup Final between the two-time defending champion Canadiens, and the Maple Leafs.
 The oldest team in the league, the third place Leafs were led in goal by 37-year-old Terry Sawchuk and 42-year-old Johnny Bower.
 Known as the "over the hill gang", in six games, Toronto became the oldest team to win the Cup, defeating the favored Canadiens.
-The Maple Leafs have not appeared in the Stanley Cup finals since.
+The Maple Leafs have not appeared in the Stanley Cup Final since.